NYC Career Centers Blog | Tutorials, Resources, Tips & Tricks

 • Built-in functions for performing calculations and transformations on data.

-• Transaction control features allowing for safe and reliable data modifications.
+• Transaction control features allow for safe and reliable data modifications.

 • Support for multi-user access while maintaining data integrity.